agradus/OpenLdocs/docs/documentation/guides/webstudio_user_guide.md

 Revisions can also be accessed through Editor by selecting **More \> Revisions** for a project.

-The features  **Technical Revision** and **Search filter** are available Git design repository which help users navigate the repository more effectively.<br/>
+The features **Technical Revision** and **Search Filter** are available in OpenL Studio when the repository type is Git.<br/>
-The **Technical Revisions** when checked  allows users to see the revisions that  are not directly related to the current project (for example changes related to code updates or changes in other projects).<br/>
+The **Technical Revisions** feature, when checked, allows users to see revisions that are not directly related to the current project (for example, changes related to code updates or changes in other projects).<br/>
-The **Search filter** field help users quickly locate specific revisions by searching through the comments, modified by, and revision IDs.
+The **Search Filter** field helps users quickly locate specific revisions by searching through the comments, modified by, and revision IDs.

 ### Closing a Project